2023 Best Nursing Master's Degree Schools in Pennsylvania

 On average, nursing graduates from Gannon take out $90,952 in student loans while working on their Master's Degree.

 Wilkes University came in at #7 in this year’s edition of the Best Nursing Master’s Degree Schools in Pennsylvania ranking.
-Wilkes is a medium-sized private not-for-profit school located in the small city of Wilkes-Barre.
+Wilkes is a moderately-sized private not-for-profit school located in the small city of Wilkes-Barre.

 Nursing majors at Wilkes take out an average of $38,882 in student loans while working on their Master's Degree.